 Kayla Phillips, PhDClinical Director

-Dr. Phillips graduated cum laude from the renowned Georgia State University, where she earned her bachelor’s degree in psychology.
+Dr. Kayla Phillips is a Licensed Psychologist (#PSY004676) in the state of Georgia.
+She graduated cum laude from the renowned Georgia State University, where she earned her bachelor’s degree in psychology.
 During her time, she was selected to be a member of Psi Chi, the national honor society of psychology.
 She went on to pursue graduate education at Auburn University, where she earned her M.A. and Ph.D. in Counseling Psychology.
 While at Auburn University, Dr. Phillips was a Presidential Graduate Opportunity Program Fellow and conducted research on the experiences of Black students in academia.

 Dr. Phillips completed an internship accredited by the American Psychological Association at American University’s Counseling Center in Washington, DC.
 She provided time-limited dynamic psychotherapy to undergraduate, graduate, and professional students.
 In addition to individual therapy, Dr. Phillips also provided group therapy for students of color, outreach presentations, and supervision services.
 She returned to Georgia State University to complete her fellowship year at their Counseling Center.
 During her fellowship, she provided long-term integrative psychotherapy, manualized group therapy for suicide survivors, and supervision services.